PsiQ/bartiq/docs/limitations.md

 ## Repeated subroutines

-Currently bartiq does not support a case where a particular subroutine is repeated multiple times, which is a common case in many algorithms, such as trotterization.
-It is definitely an important feature which will be added in future releases.
+Currently bartiq has limited capability to support a case where a particular subroutine is repeated multiple times.
+It can be done for a simple case where all the repetitions act on the same qubit registers.
+However, routines where target register change or we have a recursive definition (such as controlled unitaries in QPE) are not something one can natively support in Bartiq.